 2. Lightweight panels lead to fast and economical repair

-3. SPiRe® system will not corrode and requires little maintenance
+3. SPiRe® panels will not corrode and requires little maintenance

 4. Impervious FRP system will significantly lower the corrosion rate